lbbdeveloper/guessing-game/README.md

     - Feeback

 ### Data Storage: <br/>
 One of the next steps for this project is to implement an external database (see [Next Steps](#next-steps)).
 Currently, this application is storing data in two Maps.
 One for Game Data, one for Result Data.
-These two entities are saperated because frontend can access Game object during gameplay.
-But user should not be able to see the result until game is finished.
-Both Maps uses gameID as the key so that the
+These two entities are separated because frontend can access the Game object during gameplay.
+But the user should not be able to see the result until the game is finished.
+Both Maps use gameID as the key so that they can easily be found.

 ## Backend Walkthrough
 Backend uses [Java version 11](https://www.java.com/en/), [Spring Boot](https://spring.io), [Maven](https://maven.apache.org/), and [Lombok](https://projectlombok.org/).